Modular Multi-Rotors: From Quadrotors to Fully-Actuated Aerial Vehicles: Introduction

-To deal with this problem, one approach is increasing the number of rotors in a multi-rotor vehicle and changing their orientation~\cite{7139759}.
-The rotor orientation can be either fixed (passive) or changing actively.
-The problem with actively-tilting rotors is that the tilting mechanism increases the weight and the higher complexity of the vehicle and controller design such as the aerial robot DRAGON developed by~\cite{8258850}.
-The work by~\cite{franchi2018full} provides a universal control strategy for both under-actuated and fully-actuated UAVs, but the design of the UAV is specific for certain tasks, which limits the versatility of each individual UAV design.
+To address the limitation in underactuation, an approach is to increase the number of rotors in a multirotor vehicle and change their orientation~\cite{7139759}.
+The orientation of the rotor can be fixed or actively changed.
+The problem with actively tilting rotors is that the tilt mechanism increases the complexity of vehicle and controller design, such as the articulated aerial robot~\cite{8258850}.
+The work in~\cite{franchi2018full} provides a universal control strategy for both underactuated and fully-actuated UAVs, but the design of the UAV is specific for certain tasks, which limits the versatility of each individual UAV design.

-Modular aerial robots offer a versatile and scalable way to increase their strength~\cite{8461014, duffy2015lift, Mellinger2012CooperativeQuadrotors, Oung2011TheArray}, and capabilities~\cite{yang-icra19-aerialskeleton, zhaoIJRR2019, modquadgripper}.
-When the task changes, a modular robot can adapt to new requirements by either adding modules, reconfiguring, or changing the type of modules.
-While homogeneous modules can increase the total force, more modules also add more redundancy to the system, which provides enhanced robustness against mechanical deficiency from the vehicle.
-Furthermore, modular robots can adapt to new task requirements without changing the design of individual modules~\cite{gilpin2010modular, stoy2010self}.
-In a transportation task, between carrying a pizza or a piano, the difference would be in the number of modules that compose the aerial vehicle.
-In a maintenance task where drilling a hole in a wall is required, the vehicle would change its configuration to increase its controllability for independent translation.
-Even if the number of controllable DOF remains the same, the direction of the total force can change depending on the structural configuration.
+Modular aerial robots offer a versatile and scalable way to increase their strength~\cite{8461014,duffy2015lift} and capabilities~\cite{yang-icra19-aerialskeleton,zhaoIJRR2019,modquadgripper}.
+When the task changes, a modular robot can adapt to new requirements by either adding modules or reconfiguring the modules.
+In addition to increasing the maximum force output, having more modules also provides redundancy to the system, which leads to enhanced robustness against mechanical deficiency or noise. \replytotwo{As highlighted in the literature, modular robots can adapt to new tasks by swapping modules depending on the task without the need of redesigning the entire system~\cite{gilpin2010modular,9507292,9842365}.
+With special designs, a modular system can even obtain new structural characteristics beyond a simple scaling to the quantity of modules~\cite{9410285}.} To tackle transportation tasks, a modular UAV can change the number of modules in the vehicle to adapt to different payloads, for example, a pizza box versus a piano.
+For maintenance tasks such as drilling, the vehicle would reconfigure to enhance its actuation for independent translation, \textit{i.e.}, although the ADoF remains the same after reconfiguration, the maximum force that the vehicle can generate in a selected direction increases.

-The main contribution of this paper is threefold.
-First, we propose a modular robot composed of individual heterogeneous modules that can fly autonomously.
-By assembling heterogeneous modules, the vehicle can increase its strength and controllable DOF from 4 to 5 and 6.
-Second, we extend the concept of the actuation ellipsoid to find the best reference orientation that can maximize the performance of the structure.
-Third, we propose a generalized control strategy that integrates the modular controllers for each number of controllable degrees of freedom.